minhtuan2000/udp-file-transfer/README.md

 ## 1. Build the client and server

-To build both client and server, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run:
+To build both client and server, open a terminal at the root folder of the project (where this README.md and Makefile are located) and run:

 ```bash
 make clean
 make
 ```

-To build the client separately, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run:
+To build the client separately, open a terminal at the root folder of the project (where this README.md and Makefile are located) and run:

 ```bash
 make clean
 make client/client
 ```

-To build the server separately, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run:
+To build the server separately, open a terminal at the root folder of the project (where this README.md and Makefile are located) and run:

 ```bash
 make clean